CloudLabsAI-Azure/hack-in-a-day-challenges/financial-insight&risk-advisor-agent/challenge-4.md

 # Challenge 04: Configure Email Escalation Flow and Integrate it With the Copilot

 ## Introduction

 The Copilot can now analyze financial documents and classify risk.
 In this challenge, you will build an **email escalation workflow** that sends a financial risk report to the CFO directly from the Copilot conversation.
 The Copilot will ask the user if they want the report emailed, and only if the user selects **Yes**, an escalation email will be sent.

 ## Challenge Objectives

 - Create an Outlook-based Send Email (V2) flow to send escalation alerts.
 - Connect the flow to the **Cash Flow Stability & Liquidity Outlook** topic.
 - Ask the user whether the report should be emailed and execute escalation accordingly.

 ## Steps to Complete

-### 1 — Create the Flow for Email Escalation
+### Step 1: Create the Flow for Email Escalation

 1. In Copilot Studio, from the left navigation pane, select **Flows → + New agent flow**